Ozark-Connect/NetworkOptimizer/README.md

 Proprietary / All Rights Reserved

-Copyright (c) 2024-2025 TJ Van Cott.
+Copyright (c) 2025 SeaTurtle Software LLC.
 All rights reserved.

 This software is provided for evaluation and testing purposes only.
-Commercial use, redistribution, or modification requires explicit written permission from the author.
+Commercial use, redistribution, or modification requires explicit written permission.

 ## Support